 - Reduce wastage: do not make more coffee than you are going to drink.
 If you make a lot of coffee at once, pour the coffee into a thermos.
 The coffee will retain its fresh taste in the thermos for half an hour.
 You can also freeze excess coffee into coffee ice cubes that are perfect for cooling down a hot coffee beverage or to be enjoyed as they are, with milk, for example.
 In addition, coffee can be used in different dressings, dips and baking.

 - Save electricity: Switch off your coffee maker once the coffee is ready.
 Don’t let the coffee sit in the coffee maker.

 - Recycle used coffee grounds: compost the used coffee grounds or discard them in the biowaste bin – if you have a rose bush in your garden, you can throw the used coffee grounds under the bush.
-In winter, you can use coffee grounds for gritting roads.
 Coffee grounds are also suitable for beauty care as they can be used to exfoliate the skin, for example.

 - Washing up: wash the coffee cups and coffee pot in a dishwasher, and wash only when the dishwasher is fully loaded.

 - Recycle or reuse the coffee packages: The laminated package is made of highly durable material that can be transformed into all sorts of useful things, such as shopping bags, bread baskets, jewellery or other decorative objects.
 If you will not use the coffee package in your arts and crafts, sort the empty coffee package in the plastic waste bin.